Charleston Roof Fall Injury Attorney

-On the Side of Everyday Workers in Charleston
+On the Side of Everyday Workers in West Virginia

 Every day, roofers, framers, and other construction workers who work at heights are placed in harm’s way.
 Our law firm is dedicated to helping you understand your rights after a workplace accident.
 If you were hurt in a roof fall at work, you are entitled to workers’ compensation benefits.
 Our attorneys have comprehensive knowledge of West Virginia workers’ compensation law.
 We work to ensure you are treated fairly in the workers’ comp system.